AzureITis/FaceAPI-DAI/README.md

 # FaceAPI-DAI (Detect And Indentify)
 This is just a 'my first' C# WPF app! ;)

 An C# WPF project which uses the Azure Face API to detect and indentify faces on images.
 It also includes Face Group, Person and Face Management.
+It uses the Face-API library's (Microsoft.ProjectOxford.Face).
+I have created this example just for myself, to get to know the Face-API and getting some dev experience!
+So, with this app you can:

+- Create/delete Face-API groups
+- Create/delete Face-API persons
+- Add/delete Face-API persisted Faces
+- Detect and indentify Faces on pictures based on faces of persons in your Face/person Group

 But let me be clear...
 I'm not a developer...
-I'm really a wannbe-developer! ;) So, don't judge my code.
+I'm really a wannbee-developer! ;) So, don't judge my code.
 Honestly,..
 I could not resist temptation to create an application which uses the Azure Face API.